vmasrani/hypers/README.md

 # Hypers: Simplified Hyperparameter Management

-Hypers is a lightweight Python class designed to simplify the management of machine learning hyperparameters.
+Hypers is a lightweight Python class designed to simplify managing machine learning hyperparameters.
 It abstracts away the complexities of using argparse, providing a more intuitive and user-friendly interface.

 ## Features
 - **Automatic command line access**: Hypers automatically integrates with argparse, inferring types and providing command line access to your hyperparameters.